blackcoffe69/Global-terror-report/README.md

 <img width="660" alt="weapon by region" src="https://github.com/blackcoffe69/Global-terror-visualization/assets/154302970/5ea5fa32-361b-4b2f-bbd3-a095a5394949">

 .
 South Asia shows having the highest weapon type use with the count of 37 followed .
-Middle east and north africa followed with 10
+Middle East and north africa followed with 10
 .
-NOrth america has the lowest value of 1
+North America has the lowest value of 1

-## Target by city with count of attacks by establishment
+## Target by city with count of attacks by  establishments

 <img width="635" alt="Target by city" src="https://github.com/blackcoffe69/Global-terror-visualization/assets/154302970/dec5e72f-31c0-4738-b14c-430c9b57b148">

 .
-Imphal city has the highest sum of target establisment having 2 count in a year .
-Unknow  city also has 16 attacks with 4 count in a year .
+Imphal city has the highest sum of target  establishments having 2 counts in a year .
+Unknown  city also has 16 attacks with 4 counts in a year .
 Farah city has 1 attack with only 1 count in a year

 ## Sum of country by attack type

 <img width="635" alt="Sum of country by attack type" src="https://github.com/blackcoffe69/Global-terror-visualization/assets/154302970/e4334b23-9794-4d17-9132-c4a71645ffc5">

 .
-The pie chart shows bomb explosion having count of country 41(71.93%) that shows to be the common form of means of attack with 7611 nationalities involved.
+The pie chart shows bomb explosions having count of country 41(71.93%) that shows to be the common form of means of attack with 7611 nationalities involved.

 .
-Armed assault is with 11(19.3%) country involved showed 2631 nationalities involved.
+Armed assault with 11(19.3%) countries involved showed 2631 nationalities involved.

 .
 Bombing/Explosion 2(3.51%) country with 467 nationalities involved.